Christos Aravidis: Yverdon

 On 29 July 2019 he signed a one-year contract with third-tier Swiss club Yverdon.

 The 32-year-old forward was absolutely crucial for the club, after scoring six goals in 15 games and helping the Swiss team get a great distance in its effort to gain the promotion.
 For this reason, the management of Yverdon decided to terminate the contract with the experienced striker in order to save the rest of his contract, and the Greek international received a good amount of compensation as he had a contract until the summer of 2021.

 Lamia

 On 14 February 2020 he signed a contract with Super League 1 club Lamia, until the end of the 2019–20 season.
 On 22 February 2020, he scored a brace in his debut in a 2–2 home draw game against Aris.

 Panachaiki

-On 17 August 2020 he signed a contract with Super League 2 club Panachaiki F.C.
+On 17 August 2020 he signed a contract with Super League 2 club Panachaiki.